harryhanYuhao/guide_for_self_studying_programming/src/title_page.md

 > It is better to teach people fishing than to give them fish. -- Chinese Proverb

-This is a guide for self studying computer science.
+This is a guide for self studying computer science, i.e., coding.
 The targeted audience are those with little or no experience of coding, and those who have learned coding only for a specific task but lack the systematic knowledge.
 The only prerequisites are a personal computer and the determination to learn.